-Kris Timmermans leads Accenture's Supply Chain & Operations function and is a member of the company's Global Management Committee, where he also represents the Chief Financial Officer/Enterprise Value and Customer and Channels functions.
+Kris Timmermans leads Accenture's Supply Chain & Operations function and is a member of the company's Global Management Committee.

 Kris has set a clear mission for supply chain: help clients reimagine their supply networks to be more relevant, resilient, and socially and environmentally responsible.
 His strategic vision guides a multidisciplinary team using the transformative power of data and technology to drive customer-centric business models.